ZcashFoundation/zebra/book/src/user/mining.md

 ### RPC section
 [#rpc-section]: #rpc-section

 This change is required for zebra to behave as an RPC endpoint.
-The standard port for RPC endpoint is `8232`.
+The standard port for RPC endpoint is `8232` on mainnet.

 ```
 [rpc]